 Bread Machine Flour

 What causes bread maker bread to have such a dense texture?
 The confined space of the pan restrains the rising process slightly and the bread bakes at this level.
 How the bread maker baking cycle is designed can also affect how long and how much it rises, as can certain ingredients.
-A machine loaf often has a different shape or size than a standard bread, depending on the design of the bread maker pan.
+A machine loaf often has a different shape or size than standard bread does, depending on the design of the bread maker pan.

 Is the Dense Compacted Bread Just as Good?